An excerpt from the book The McDougall Report: Lifesaving Facts Your Doctor Never Told You by Dr. John McDougall

 from pages 32 - 38

-The dairy industry has convinced people they need to drink milk or take pills to get the necessary calcium.
+YOU CAN'T HELP BUT GET ENOUGH CALCIUM The dairy industry has convinced people they need to drink milk or take pills to get the necessary calcium.

 · Calcium is a mineral found in the ground (like other minerals, such as iron, magnesium, iodine and potassium).
-Plants absorb minerals in watery solutions through their roots and incorporate them in their plant parts—roots, sterns, leaves and flowers.
+Plants absorb minerals in watery solutions through their roots and incorporate them in their plant partsroots, sterns, leaves and flowers.
 Cows, horses, people, and other animals (except carnivores) get their calcium by eating plants.

 · Calcium is abundant in plants.
 Plants contain sufficient calcium to grow enormous, thick skeletons for horses, elephants, hippos and giraffes.
 Therefore, plants certainly must provide enough calcium to grow our comparatively small bones.